Melvin Bassi: Charleroi Federal Savings Bank

 In 1958, he became a director of the Charleroi Federal Savings Bank, attaining the position of president of the bank in 1963.
 In 2000, he stepped aside to be chairman of the board of directors.
 During his tenure, the bank went from a single branch to a regional bank with 8 offices and $400 million in assets.

 Personal life

 He died of a heart attack on May 2, 2007, at Jefferson Regional Medical Center in Jefferson Hills, Pennsylvania.

+He was buried on May 7, 2007 at Monongahela Cemetery.

 He was a youth baseball coach for 18 years and a regional football referee for decades.
 He worked as a football referee for high school and college games, turning down an offer to be a referee for professional football.

 In 1973, he was named to the Washington & Jefferson College Board of Trustees.

 He had a fascination with the American Civil War, visiting historical sites in Tennessee just days before his death.